buzzcola3/imgui-monitor/README.md

-# imgui-monitor
+# DebugGlass

-Cross-platform playground for Bazel + Zig hermetic toolchains with GLFW windowing.
-The project is split into simple Bazel targets that prove we can build native binaries (Linux/macOS/Windows) without touching the host toolchain.
+DebugGlass is a drop-in Dear ImGui overlay that boots in its own thread so you can instrument any native app quickly.
+The repository also doubles as a cross-platform Bazel + Zig toolchain playground, demonstrating hermetic builds for Linux/macOS/Windows without relying on host compilers.

 ## Prerequisites
 - Bazel 8+ with Bzlmod enabled (default)